Detect duality obstruction of calibrations in smooth category: Detect duality obstruction in higher codimension

 Recall that in \cite{Z12} we remark after Example 2 there that certain Cartesian cross-product can give us realizations to the realization question in \S \ref{43} for models with more complicated singular set.

 To be more precise, we quote Remark 4.12 in \cite{Z12}: \begin{quote} By cross-products examples with more complicated singularity can be generated.
-For instance, $S\times S$ with singularity $S\vee S$ is calibrated by a coflat calibration with singular set $ S\vee S $ in the cartesian product $(X, g)\times (X, g)$. \end{quote} This in no way means that the product of any two calibrations is again a calibration.
+For instance, $S\times S$ with singularity $S\vee S$ is calibrated by a coflat calibration with singular set $ S\vee S $ in the cartesian product $(X, g)\times (X, g)$. \end{quote} This in no way means that the Cartesian product of any two calibrations is again a calibration.
+In fact a recent result of \cite{Zust25} shows the opposite and thus gives a negative answer to a long-standing Federer question (of comass version).
 The reason for the conclusion in the quotation is that our singular $(S,o)$ in Example 2 is of codimension one and the coflat calibration has to be a simple form of co-degree one away from the singularity.
 As a result, in this situation the product of calibrations does produce a coflat calibration with singular set being $X\vee_{(o,o)} X$.
 Since $(S,o)\times (S,o)$ with singular set $S\vee_{(o,o)} S$ possesses dimension larger than that of $X\vee_{(o,o)} X$, we see that $(S,o)\times (S,o)$ is calibrated by the resulting coflat calibration and the coflat version of fundamental theorem of calibrated geometry now applies.

 Therefore, take smooth $M$ in [S] with $M\cap S=\emptyset$ as in Example 3 of \cite{Z12}.
 As briefly explained in \S \ref{61} we can conformally change $\hat g$ to $h$ such that $M$ and $S$ are the only two minimizers in $[S]$ with respect to $h$.
 Actually, what we performed in \cite{Z12} is to make both $M$ and $S$ be calibrated by some coflat calibration $\tilde \Phi$ with singular set being $\{o\}$.
 Hence, following the preceding paragraph here we can see that